sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/jekyll.markdown

 github_username:  jekyll
 </code></pre>

-If you don't want to configure certain variables because you don't intend to use them e.g. `twitter_username`, then you can leave them empty.
+If you don't want to configure certain variables because you don't intend to use them e.g. `twitter_username`, then leave them empty.

-### Build Settings
+### Build settings
-In the Build Settings you can choose what style your Jekyll site will have by selecting a theme.
-By default the style of your website will be set as the Jekyll [Minima](https://github.com/jekyll/minima) theme.
+In the Build Settings you can choose what style your Jekyll site uses by selecting a theme.
+By default the style of your website is set to the Jekyll [Minima](https://github.com/jekyll/minima) theme.
 There are many other themes available on various websites such as:
 - [GitHub.com #jekyll-theme repos](https://pages.github.com/themes/)
 - [jamstackthemes.dev](https://jamstackthemes.dev/)
 - [jekyllthemes.org](http://jekyllthemes.org/)